persinammon4/capstone-snake-game/README.md

 This is a freeform game project, so human input and observation is required for testing (not as simple as automatically running a test suite from command line).
 Recording scores and gameplay logic are both based on human input.
-Reading and writing files can be tested with unit tests, but it was faster to visually inspect (this being a personal project, not professional).
+Reading and writing files can be tested with unit tests, but it was faster to visually inspect (this being a personal project, not professional shared amongst a group).

 1. In `main.cpp`, pass in the two game mode parameters that you want to test.
 2. To add a new environment (of obstacles and whether to have an AI controlled competitor snake),